 If you use Save As to save a model in a version of the Simulink product before R2007a (V6.6), Simulink:

 Replaces each Bus to Vector block in the model with a null subsystem that outputs nothing.

 The resulting model specifies strong type checking for Mux blocks used to create buses.
-Before you can use the model, you must reconnect or otherwise correct each signal that contained a Bus to Vector block but is now interrupted by a null subsystem.
+Before you can use the model, reconnect or otherwise correct each signal that contained a Bus to Vector block but is now interrupted by a null subsystem.